yongchaofan/tinyTerm/docs/index.md

 **Fix has been identified and submitted to Microsoft Store as release 1.2.1, store listing will be made available as soon as microsoft certification completes**

-**The portable exe downloaded from this page is not affected by the crashing issue, but it's also updated to releasae 1.2.1**
+**The portable exe downloaded from this page is not affected by the crashing issue, but it's also updated to releasae 1.2.1 for other bug fixes**

 ## Introduction